Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AHe doesn't necessarily know all the words to the songs yet, but.

-Speaker AFall and crack till he fall and crag all Til the devil takes you Paul and crag for solution all and drag Two for me and one for you, sir.
+Speaker AFall and crack till you fall and cry all till the devil takes you Paul and crag on some rump and fall St.

-Speaker AOkay, so today we are trying to raise money for charity the Teenage Cancer Trust.
+Speaker AOkay, so today we are trying to raise money for charity, the Teenage Cancer Trust.

 Speaker ASo fair play.